 Nova Iguacu Rio De Janeiro, Brazil Travel Guide

 Morning: Explore the Calçadão de Nova Iguaçu.
-This bustling pedestrian street offers a look into local commerce and everyday life.
+This bustling pedestrian street offers a look into local business and ordinary life.
 Observe the city's energy.
 Lunch: Partake in a traditional "prato feito" at a local restaurant.
 This is an authentic and affordable meal.

-A comprehensive plan for a short trip, balancing Nova Iguaçu with Rio de Janeiro highlights.
+A comprehensive arrange for a short trip, balancing Nova Iguaçu with Rio de Janeiro highlights.

 Get to Nova Iguaçu and check into your hotel.
 Explore the Calçadão and a local market (feira livre) if operating.
 Dine at a "por quilo" restaurant for a varied meal.